javedsolutions/IIITA-B.Tech-PSP2026-Problem-Solving-Using-Programming-Course/Unit_1_Introduction_to_Computers_and_Hardware_Demo/computer_hardware_memory_cpu_io.md

 5. Standard C programming and computer organization textbooks for further study of pointers, memory, CPU organization, I/O and system architecture.

 ---

-That question helps connect introductory programming with computer architecture and engineering problem solving.